usnistgov/800-63-3/sp800-63-3/definitions.md

 A wide variety of terms is used in the realm of authentication.
 While many terms' definitions are consistent with earlier versions of SP 800-63, some have changed in this revision.
 Many of these terms lack a single, consistent definition, warranting careful attention to how the terms are defined here.

-The definitions in this section are primarily terms used in these guidelines.
-Refer to the other volumes in the SP 800-63  suite for additional definitions and abbreviations specific to their content.

 #### <a name="access"></a> Access
 To make contact with one or more discrete functions of an online, digital service.